Donovantxy/InnovationGroup/README.md

  1. WITH SERVER (NodeJs server) on **`master`** branch.
   Run `npm run server`: the server will run on port `5555` and the front-end app will get open within the default browser on `http://localhost:5550/` (depending on machine proxy.config.json might need a small change).

- 2. WITHOUT SERVER (taking data from a constant withing the frontend app) `npm start`. the front-end app will get open within the default browser on `http://localhost:5550/`.
+ 2. WITHOUT SERVER (taking data from a constant withing the frontend app) on **`master-no-server`** branch.
+  Run `npm start` the front-end app will get open within the default browser on `http://localhost:5550/`.

+NOTE: running the front-end app might takes 10sec